JoooHannesk/simplekiimanager/SimpleKiiManager/SimpleKiiManager.docc/SimpleKiiManager.md

 The native keychain API provided by macOS / iOS is quite advanced and therefore may require some time to dive into. ``SimpleKiiManager`` aims to provide a simple interface around the default API to get started quickly.

 ## Supported functionality
-* CRUD operations on keychain items through **simplified functions** (this library offers functions to create, read, update, delete keychain items)
+* CRUD operations on keychain items through **simplified functions** (this library offers functions to create, read, update, delete keychain items) – see <doc:Usage/Using-SimpleKiiManagerSt>
-* CRUD operations on keychain items through a **property wrapper** (for more comfort and less code)
+* CRUD operations on keychain items through a **property wrapper** (for more comfort and less code) – <doc:Usage/Using-ComfortKiiManager>

 ## Version
 * 0.0.1 (Date 01.2025)